 Basically, it’s a square divided into nine areas.

 Each of them represents a different aspect of life like wealth, fame, love, family, well-being, children, knowledge, career, and travel.
 You can easily find a template online.

 Include the Practice of Visualizing Your Dreams in a Morning and/or Evening Routine

 Personally, visualizing my goals as already complete with my vision journal becomes my daily habit as a part of my morning and evening routine.

-Only by looking at it every single day and visualizing how does my life looks like after reaching these goals, I feel so motivated to do the next small step towards them.
+Only by looking at it every single day and visualizing what my life looks like after reaching these goals, do I feel so motivated to do the next small step toward them.

 Create a Vision Board – Supplies

 - Bonds instantly, cleanly and wrinkle free

 - Safe to use on paper, photos, cardstock, etc.